 State Salary Survey

-The Office of Financial Management – State Human Resources (State HR) is required by law (RCW 41.06.160) to conduct a salary and benefits survey.
+The Office of Financial Management – State Human Resources is required by law (RCW 41.06.160) to conduct a salary and benefits survey.
 The survey's goal is to compare the state's compensation and fringe benefits (these are benefits outside of your pay) to other public and private employers within Washington.

 - 2020 State Salary Survey benchmark jobs and indexed class list [PDF] is a spreadsheet you can use to find the benchmark job for a specific job class.

 If you have additional questions about the survey, contact us at firstname.lastname@example.org